WICG/focus-visible/README.md

 ```

 In the future, when all browsers support `:focus-visible`, the
-snippets above will be unecessary.
-But until that time it's imporant
+snippets above will be unnecessary.
+But until that time it's important
 to be mindful when you use `:focus-visible` and to ensure you always
 have a fallback strategy.